2008 The Jeanne Clery Disclosure of Campus Security Policy and Crime Statistics Act

 |Athletic Director||(208) 282-2771 Holt Arena Stop 8173|

-A Silent Witness form found on the Public Safety web site may be used to make anonymous reports.
-When the form is transmitted the person making the report is not identifiable to the recipient who is a Public Safety official.
+A Silent Witness form found on the Campus Security web site may be used to make anonymous reports.
+When the form is transmitted the person making the report is not identifiable to the recipient who is a Campus Security official.
 All information received is kept strictly confidential.
 A timely warning may be sent out to alert others of potential danger if the circumstance of you anonymous report are considered a danger to the campus community at large.
 Reportable offenses are recorded in the statistics portion of the pamphlet.

 How To Report A Crime (or any suspicious circumstance)

-Students, faculty, and staff are encouraged to report any suspicious activity to ISU Public Safety and to report any criminal activity immediately to the police department in your location.
+Students, faculty, and staff are encouraged to report any suspicious activity to ISU Campus Security and to report any criminal activity immediately to the police department in your location.